kemper/dotfiles/README.md

 3. start bash with custom .bashrc, perhaps make an option to start with ~/.bashrc
 4. Automatically BundleInstall vundles
 5. Install vundles to a location other than ~/.vim and use that other location
+6. Configure git to use custom file, do something better with .gitconfig.local

 ### More reusable dotfile options